 2/ FOOT CRAMP

-Cortisol and exercise: What you need to know: UPPER BACK TIGHTNESS could be caused by an imbalance in electrolytes - chemicals in the body that regulate functions like muscle contractions.
+How running can help to reduce anxiety: Nothing puts the kibosh on a could be caused by an imbalance in electrolytes - chemicals in the body that regulate functions like muscle contractions.
 When you lose too many of these nutrients through sweat, the electrical impulses in your body can go haywire, leading to muscle cramps and spasms in the foot.
 Foot cramps can also signal muscular fatigue, as repeatedly flexing and extending the foot over the course of a longer race can cause muscles to work overtime, says Somerset.

 The fix: Stand tall and still.
 Keeping your shoes on, shift your weight onto the cramped foot and press into it as much as possible.
 If it helps, focus on spreading your toes apart.
 Lift your opposite foot off the ground to stand on one leg if needed.
 Apply full body-weight pressure onto the affected foot for up to one minute.